pvcraven/syllabi/source/CMSC-150.rst

 You may only resubmit a lab once, unless the first time was just a missing graphic or something like that.

-Exceptions: Time during Fall and Thanksgiving Break aren't counted towards the seven days.
+Exceptions: Normally time during Fall and Thanksgiving Break aren't counted towards the seven days, although that doesn't matter this year.

 Course Assessment
 -----------------